Chalarangelo/30-seconds-of-code/README.md

 ### omitBy

-Creates an object composed of the properties the given function returns falsey for.
+Creates an object composed of the properties the given function returns false for.
 The function is invoked with two arguments: (value, key).

 Use `Object.keys(obj)` and `Array.prototype.filter()`to remove the keys for which `fn` returns a truthy value.
 Use `Array.prototype.reduce()` to convert the filtered keys back to an object with the corresponding key-value pairs.